merenlab/anvio.org/help/main/programs/anvi-setup-cazymes/index.md

 ---
 layout: program
 title: anvi-setup-cazymes
 excerpt: An anvi'o program.
-Download and setup Pfam data from the EBI.
+Download and setup CAZyme data from the dbCAN3.
 categories: [anvio]
 comments: false
 redirect_from: /m/anvi-setup-cazymes